Royal Lao Armed Forces: History

 The foundations of the Royal Lao Armed Forces were laid on May 11, 1947, when King Sisavang Vong granted a constitution declaring Laos an independent nation (and a Kingdom from 1949) within the colonial framework of French Indochina.
 This act signalled the creation of a Laotian government capable of building its own administration over the next few years, including the establishment of a national defense force.
 The new Laotian military was officially created on July 1, 1949, from a collection of pre-existing regular colonial Laotian troops, former Lao Issara guerrillas and locally raised irregular auxiliaries.

 However, the formation process was soon hampered by the developments of the ongoing First Indochina War in neighbouring Vietnam, and it was only in 1952 that the National Laotian Army (Armée Nationale Laotiènne or ANL) – the predecessor of the Royal Lao Army – really began to take shape.

 By July 1959, it was known as the Laotian Armed Forces (Forces Armées Laotiènnes – FAL), and in September 1961, was renamed Royal Armed Forces (Forces Armées du Royaume – FAR).

 Command structure

 Throughout its existence, the Laotian Armed Forces were plagued by an ineffective leadership, particularly at senior levels, which often led to chain-of-command problems.
 The earlier colonial ANL units in the French Protectorate of Laos consisted mostly of uneducated Laotian peasant recruits led by French officers and senior NCOs; those few Laotians promoted from the ranks rose no further than the command of a company.
 After the Kingdom of Laos gained its independence in October 1953, the few Laotian officers with military experience were quickly promoted to much higher command positions than they were accustomed to.
+One key problem was the rigid social stratification between the Officers, Non-commissioned Officers (NCOs), and the rank-and-file.
+The ANL officer corps was dominated by French-educated Buddhist Lowland Lao aristocratic officers, who were highly prejudiced against the country's ethnic minorities, and cultivated an arrogant and distant relationship with their NCOs and enlisted men, seldom leading them in the field.
+Leadership responsibility thus fell upon undereducated and poorly-trained sergeants, who actually led the troops in the battlefield during combat operations.